IBM/SalesEnablement-VMware-L3/docs/Shared/Provisioning.md

 # Deployment Topology

 !!! tip "SINGLE VS. MULTI-ZONE"
-    For every deployment of VMware Solutions Shared, there are two Topologies that a client may select from:
+    For every deployment of VMware Solutions Shared, there are two Topologies that a client may select

-    single-zone or multi-zone.
+    from: ```single``` or ```multi-zone```.

-A **single-zone** VMware virtual data center deployment will provision the environment within a single available center (easier to manage, but potentially vulnerable to a single point of failure).
+A **single zone** VMware virtual data center deployment will provision the environment within a single available center (easier to manage, but potentially vulnerable to a single point of failure).

 A **multi-zone** VMware virtual data center deployment will deploy across two availability zones in an IBM Cloud multi-zone region, providing failover in the event that a single-zone data center failure occurs.